Guide Baldur's Gate 3 Class Tier List and Guide

 - Sanctified Stalker: Gain proficiency in Religion and the Sacred Flame cantrip.
 Wisdom is your spell casting ability for this spell.

 All of these are mediocre features.
 None stand-out particularly, probably Ranger Knight is best by a small margin just because it is “always on.”
-Right now heavy armor options are weaker than light and medium, but there is a helmet which blocks critical hits you can buy in the Druid’s Grove (or find later) that makes the heavy armor proficiency worth the get.
+Right now heavy armor options are weaker than light and medium.

 Natural Explorer represents a Ranger’s special training in a particular environment.
 Again, you can choose one of five options: